 Washing machines and drier; hot water to laundry sinks

 ATM in town

-Well kept modern wash block, with hot water to showers and wash basins, hot water to dish washing, two chemical toilet
+Well kept modern wash block, with hot water to showers, wash basins and dish washing sinks, two chemical toilet disposal points

 Take-away on request from restaurant